 8) Let prayer interrupt your busy-ness.
 Begin by asking God to help us listen,

 love, and be open to the movement of God through us and others.

 © 2012, Bishop Sally Dyck, Minneapolis, Minn.; Eight Principles of Holy Conferencing: A

 Study Guide for Churches and Groups by Bishop Sally Dyck, The United Methodist Church.

 Let us pray that we would all approach each of our days seeking Grace with an attitude of gratitude.

 In the past, we’ve talked about loneliness, parenting, health issues, life and work balance, stress, and estrangement.
 If you aren’t in worship,but would still like to make your concerns known, please email Dave Ryan, chair of the Church and Society Ministry Team, who is leading this exercise and taking what we learn to Valley Interfatih Project to help the community beyond our own church walls.

 Our vision to have a “love that crosses all barriers and embraces all people” gives us direction to be bold and all-embracing in our love for all people, even, or especially, those on the outside.
 We profess that “all are welcome,” while we struggle with our own human prejudices and frailty.
 Indeed, “all fall short of the glory of God” (Romans 3:23).

 The hope is that when we follow the Risen Christ, and walk with him, we meet others on the road who want to be a part of a faithful spiritual community.
 We continue to build a church drawing on the lessons, experience and hope expressed by Jesus and the apostles.

-We all long for community, but what kind of Christian community do you want to be a part of?
 When we have Christ at the center, we can accomplish much.